 The focus within Social Practices is on art and design that aim to impact complex social issues by (re)designing processes and relationships.
-What can – and can’t – artists and designers do for social change?
+What can – and can’t – artists and designers do for the social change?

 Our world, our society, now seems to be changing more rapidly, more broadly and also more intensely than ever before, confronting us with systemic changes occurring simultaneously in different fields and disciplines and on different levels of scale.
 For example, issues such as migration, climate change, privacy, politics and economics.
-Social practitioners explicitly choose to personally experience these systemic changes, to examine and question them, to tweak or reinvent them.
+Social Practices artists and designers explicitly choose to personally experience these systemic changes, to examine and question them, to tweak or reinvent them.
 They do all this, not from the perspective of the maker or the market, but of the context.
 This is where they conduct their embedded research and experiments, and also where they present their work to the public.
 The focus on transition and the ability to make new connections are key concepts in this regard.

-Social artists/designers are not only concerned with the aesthetics, functionality and conceptual meaning of their work, but also aim to redesign the encompassing systems and mechanisms.
+Social artists/designers are not only concerned with the aesthetics, functionality and conceptual meaning of their work but also aim to redesign the encompassing systems and mechanisms.
 Who is involved in making the work, and how does this affect them and others?
 What is the impact of producing this work on the other side of the world, for the user and for future generations?
 How can my work play a role in tweaking the existing system?

 Social artists and designers take the time necessary to extensively consider a given context.
 They closely view, review, experience and map the topics they are dealing with.
 They use embedded research and they design cultural probes in order to examine existing situations.
 They apply systemic analysis in order to contextualise their findings.
 Not only are they open to surprising themselves, they are also able to visually express these surprises for the benefit of others, and to use these experiences to subsequently reframe, test and realise projects that transform relationships in such a way that the public gains a new perspective of its own world.

 Dealing with complex social issues requires a multidisciplinary approach; if the answer to any specific problem can be found within the traditional framework of any one specific discipline, then that means the problem just wasn’t complex enough.
 Over the past century or so, society has developed through ever-increasing specialisation, and we have indeed come quite far this way.
-However, as we now face huge transformations and crises in a more complex world, the time has come for all these specialisations to start connecting again, so that they can more effectively face these broader issues.
-Students of Social Practices are encouraged to cooperate with others, not only within other creative disciplines, but also with scientists, activists, users, policy makers, etc.
+However, as we now face huge transformations and crises in a more complex world, the time has come for all these specialisations to start connecting again so that they can more effectively face these broader issues.
+Students of Social Practices are encouraged to cooperate with others, not only within other creative disciplines but also with scientists, activists, users, policy makers, etc.

 The issues currently addressed by Social Practices are Cultural Diversity, Open Design, Gamification and Sustainability; four domains in which systemic change is particularly relevant.